metio/terraform-provider-k8s/docs/data-sources/scylla_scylladb_com_scylla_cluster_v1_manifest.md

 Optional:

 - `capacity` (String) capacity describes the requested size of each persistent volume.
 - `metadata` (Attributes) metadata controls shared metadata for the volume claim for this rack.
 At this point, the values are applied only for the initial claim and are not reconciled during its lifetime.
-Note that this may get fixed in the future and this behaviour shouldn't be relied on in any way. (see [below for nested schema](#nestedatt--spec--datacenter--racks--volumes--metadata))
+Note that this may get fixed in the future and this behaviour shouldn't be relied on in any way. (see [below for nested schema](#nestedatt--spec--datacenter--racks--storage--metadata))
 - `storage_class_name` (String) storageClassName is the name of a storageClass to request.

-<a id="nestedatt--spec--datacenter--racks--volumes--metadata"></a>
+<a id="nestedatt--spec--datacenter--racks--storage--metadata"></a>
-### Nested Schema for `spec.datacenter.racks.volumes.metadata`
+### Nested Schema for `spec.datacenter.racks.storage.metadata`

 Optional: